Legal Structures for Voluntary and Community Groups

 The charitable nature of a group is determined by the objects for which it is established and the activities it carries out.
-Once a group has considered the four options below, it may adapt a structure somewhat so that it suits the group and satisfies the Inland Revenue’s requirements as a charitable group.
+Once a group has considered the four options below, it may adapt a structure somewhat so that it suits the group and satisfies the Charity Commission's requirements.
 The issues of charitable status are discussed in our Charitable Status guidance.

 There are advantages and disadvantages to each structure and these should be considered carefully.
 In some cases one aspect of the structure is an advantage to one group, yet the same aspect may be seen as a disadvantage by another group.